More About Us...

 My dogs are are considered to be part of our family.
 I, along with two of my sons, have enjoyed competing with them over the years.
 We have been very successful and are proud of their achievements, but most of all,

 we enjoy their companionship - I do not and will not send them out with professional handlers.
 Being with our dogs has always been more important!
 Our Afghan Hounds have been owner handled in conformation to their championships, while our Goldens have been owner handled for their single points and then ring side pick up by a professional handler for their majors, meaning I am with them at the shows.
 I am now semi retired from the show ring, due to my back issues, however, I still have, and will continue to have the highest standards when it comes to evaluating my dogs and breeding decisions.
 Between litters, besides spending time with my dogs and family, I continue my education to be able to pass along my knowledge to my puppy families.
-Currently, I am taking courses in essential oils for animals and a certification course in natural animal care.
+Most recently, I have completed a course in essential oils for animals and also a certification course in natural animal care.

 Golden litters arrive once or twice per year.
 My Goldens are never put in "foster" homes to be brought back for breeding and my litters are never raised by anyone else - if I can't do it myself, I will not do it at all!
 For me, this is a hobby, but as one of my puppy owners put it: "this really isn't a hobby for you, it is a lifestyle!"
 100% of the money earned from puppy sales goes toward the care, training and showing of my dogs and the improvement of my breeding program, which in turn helps to improve the breed.

 My puppies are bred for soundness of mind and body to be loving family companions - some going on to therapy work and competition.
 My goal is that each generation will improve upon the last.
 Breeding choices are carefully selected for temperament ,health, trainability, and type.
 All obtain the Golden Retriever Club of America recommended health clearances before being bred.
-(Click on "Pedigree & Health Clearances" under the pictures of my Goldens who are or have been in my breeding program).
-In addition, I am also DNA testing for prcd PRA, GR_PRA1, GR_PRA2 (eye diseases), Ichthyosis (skin disease) and degenerative myopathy (disease of the spinal cord), which further improves my ability to make better informed breeding decisions.
+(Click on the health links under the pictures of my Goldens who are or have been in my breeding program).
+In addition, I am also DNA testing for prcd PRA, GR_PRA1, GR_PRA2 (eye diseases), Ichthyosis (skin disease), DM (disease of the spinal cord), and NCL (neurodegenerative disorder), which further improves my ability to make better informed breeding decisions.
+Based on these test results, along with the mode of inheritance, my sires and dams can be prevented from producing any genetically affected puppies.
+To maintain accuracy, all info on health clearances is now kept/updated on this website only.
+Links are provided for clearances that can be verified on a database.
+Copies of all health clearances are in my Puppy Pack.
 A tremendous amount of time, effort and love go into researching pedigrees, genetic studies and caring for my puppies and adults.
 There are numerous generations of health clearances in my pedigrees and I also research available information concerning the health and temperament of littermates to the dogs in the pedigrees I am using.
 Most puppies are placed in companion homes, keeping myself what I choose to compete with and/or add to my breeding program.
 Good health, wonderful Golden temperament, ability to be trained easily, and longevity are my main priorities.
+Please do not hesitate to ask if you have any questions!

 At the 2002 Golden Retriever National Specialty, I fell in love with an English style Golden who was competing there.
 Since then, I have been researching pedigrees and talking with various, long time breeders of this style of Golden Retriever to gain as much knowledge as possible.
 In 2006, I acquired my first English style Golden and began blending carefully selected European/British lines with my established American lines, building on the best qualities of both, with the goal to produce quality, multipurpose Goldens with full international lineage, always maintaining my high standards.
 Today, I still have my blended lines going back 5 generations to my foundation American lines, along with my established European lines.